touchlab/SKIE/README.md

 ## Installation

-Make sure that your project uses Gradle 7.3 or higher and exactly the same Kotlin compiler version as SKIE (1.7.20).
+Kotlin compiler plugins are generally not stable and break with almost every release, so please make sure that your project uses exactly the same Kotlin compiler version as SKIE (1.7.20) and Gradle 7.3 or higher.

-Kotlin compiler plugins are generally not stable and break with almost every release.
-So before you do anything else, check that your project compiles (especially if you had to change the versions).
+**Before you do anything else, check that your project compiles (especially if you had to change Gradle and/or Kotlin versions).**

 SKIE is deployed in a private Touchlab Maven repository.
 To access artifacts from that repository, you will need an API key from Touchlab, which we will happily provide upon request.
 If you do not know how to contact us, you can either [do so here](https://touchlab.co/contact-us/) or in the `#touchlab-tools` channel of the Kotlin Community Slack mentioned in [the previous section](#skie).